-On the one hand, Article 225 of the Health Law expressly forbids the use of pharmaceutical trademarks that clearly resemble INNs and Article 90(II) of the Industrial Property Law prohibits registration of generic names.
+The Health Law (Article 225) expressly forbids the use of pharmaceutical trademarks that clearly resemble INNs and the IP Law (Article 90(II)) prohibits registration of generic names.
 Accordingly, IMPI has no legal basis for refusal of a trademark that comprises a stem or an INN and additional distinctive elements that make the trademark registrable as a whole.

-However, INNs are generic and cannot be treated otherwise, which makes it impossible for IMPI to assess the likelihood of confusion between pharmaceutical trademarks and INNs.
+INNs are generic and cannot be treated otherwise, which makes it impossible for IMPI to assess the likelihood of confusion between pharmaceutical trademarks and INNs.

-Hence, IMPI faces a challenge in following the World Health Organisation's recommendations to safeguard the proper use of INNs and to avoid the registration of trademarks derived therefrom.
+IMPI thus faces a challenge in following the World Health Organisation's recommendations to safeguard the proper use of INNs and to avoid the registration of trademarks derived therefrom.